-Swindon Gateway BSL Group, who chose us as one of their supported charities and donated £160.
+Swindon Gateway BSL Group, who chose us as one of their supported charities and donated £160 in 2017.

 A cake sale held by the Wyvern Theatre and Prime Theatre for Deaf Awareness raised £51, which they kindly donated to the DCS.

-Helen Browning's Organics and The Royal Oak Bishopstone, who chose us as their supported charity in 2015, 2016 and 2017 for the Bishopstone International Pig Racing Fiesta and allowed us to run a very successful homemade cakes and face painting stall.
+Helen Browning's Organics and The Royal Oak Bishopstone, who have chosen us as their supported charity since 2015 for the Bishopstone International Pig Racing Fiesta.
 A massive thank you to Helen, Tim Finney and the team.

-Pam Cheesley, who organised a staff reunion in October 2016, with the profit of £250 from the event going to the DCS.
-The amount raised was also matched by her employer.
+Pam Cheesley, who organised a staff reunion in October 2016 and donated the night's £250 profit.
+This was also matched by her employer.

 Claire Frances, who took part in the Ironman Wales on 13th September 2015- her first Iron distance triathlon.
-Claire swam 2.4miles in the sea, cycled 112 miles of Welsh hills and then ran a marathon all back to back.
 What an amazing achievement!
 Claire raised £398.75 with Gift Aid.

 Nationwide raised a massive £1226.48 with Gift Aid by climbing Snowdon, having dress down days, selling sweets and doing other sponsored events.